novillo-cs/apcsa_old_2024_2025/content/classwork/04_cw_casting.md

 due_date: 2024-09-16
 ---

-Write a program that:
+Create a java file Casting.java and implement a method that:

-  - Asks the user for two integers x and y
+  - Receives 2 integers
   - Divides the two ints
   - Prints the result